danlenshin/Unusual-Articles-Twitter-Bot/README.md

 # Unusual-Articles-Twitter-Bot
 A Twitter bot which uploads a random article from Twitter's List of Unusual Articles.
+This is currently the code used by the Twitter bot @UArticleBot.
 This repository includes 5 files:

 **TweetRandom.sh**
 This file is a bash script which first downloads the raw HTML from https://en.wikipedia.org/wiki/Wikipedia:Unusual_articles using wget, and overwrites the existing HTML file if it exists in the same directory.
 It then runs `parser.py` and `tweeter.py`.